designed for the way women work.

 Trouble Shooting: Geoff learned about a flaw in the system which he corrected right away.
 One morning he was checking the moisture gage from his home in NYC and noticed it had spiked moments earlier.
 He turned on his camera and saw that the water was running into the pot, even though he hadn’t turned it on.
 He immediately turned the water off remotely.
 When he looked again at his camera he noticed there was a person standing there.
 He figured out it was the person who was called in to fix their furnace system and he had turned off the electricity to do repairs.
 When the electricity was turned on again, the computer had to reboot.
 In so doing it turned the pump on.
 He fixed it so that the pump doesn’t turn on when the computer reboots (if they should lose their power while he’s away).

-One thought on “Watering Houseplants Remotely by Computer
+2 thoughts on “Watering Houseplants Remotely by Computer

 1. Hey there!
 Was just wondering how this project is going, I am thinking of doing something similar and would love to ask some more questions if possible!